-Ofsted has a duty to ensure that childcare providers keep children safe.
-The Childcare Act 2006, which gives Ofsted its legal power, outlines strict legal guidance regarding safeguarding children.
+The Childcare Act 2006, which gives Ofsted its legal power, outlines legal obligations regarding safeguarding children.
 Ofsted's role is to ensure that it is implemented and that childcare providers are keeping children safe.
-Ofsted can refuse registration, give gradings that reflect the service quality, enforce business closure, etc. Failure to take robust safeguarding measures is the most common reason why "Requires Improvement" or "Inadequate" gradings are given.
+If standards are not met or upheld Ofsted can refuse or cancel registration, issue gradings that reflect the service quality and set welfare requirements where appropriate.
+Ofsted also have the power to enforce business closure.